CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.3.2.2 Mobile Device Management (MDM) .txt

 #### SYS.3.2.2.A1 Definition of a strategy for Mobile Device Management

-A strategy MUST be developed to define how employees are allowed to use mobile devices and how the devices are integrated into the institution's IT structures.
+A strategy MUST be developed that defines how employees are allowed to use mobile devices and how the devices are integrated into the institution's IT structures.
 The basis for this is the protection requirement of the information to be processed.
 The strategy MUST cover at least the following aspects:

 Can the MDM be run as a cloud service?
 * Should the MDM be operated by the institution itself?